netcrop/guestbridge/README.md

 # Guestbridge
-Guest Bridge is a Kernel Virtual Machine Configuration script, written in Bash/SHELL.

-  It can be used to create and run KVM guest virtual machine.
+Guest Bridge is a Kernel Virtual Machine Configuration script, written in Bash/SHELL. it is used for create and run KVM guest virtual machine.
 ## Install, maintain and uninstall

 * For linux/unix system: